-Daniel advises clients on contract and commercial disputes, including company directors’, auditors’ and officers’ liability, and regulatory cases involving the New Zealand Competition Commission, Financial Markets Authority, Serious Fraud Office and Inland Revenue Department.
+Daniel has assisted clients with engagement and investigations involving the Commerce Commission, Financial Markets Authority, Serious Fraud Office and Inland Revenue.

-Daniel spent two years on secondment at Slaughter and May in London, where he was an associate in the firm’s competition practice.
-During his time there, he advised on all aspects of competition law, including mergers and JVs, pricing and distribution structures, regulatory investigations and contentious matters.
+He spent two years on secondment at Slaughter and May in London, where he was an associate in the firm’s competition practice.
+During his time there, he advised on all aspects of competition law, including mergers and joint ventures, pricing and distribution structures, regulatory investigations and contentious matters.

-- one of New Zealand’s largest business enterprises on several contract and regulatory disputes
+- Advised one of New Zealand's largest business enterprises on several contract and regulatory disputes.

-- a large listed New Zealand company on a contract interpretation dispute
+- Acted for a large listed New Zealand company on a contract interpretation dispute worth $35m.

-receivers, liquidators and directors on litigation arising from several
+- Advised receivers, liquidators and directors on litigation arising from several finance company collapses.